acm-uiuc/til/_til/ruby/rake-only-lists-tasks-with-descriptions.md

+---
-# Rake Only Lists Tasks With Descriptions
+title: Rake Only Lists Tasks With Descriptions
+category: ruby
+---

 Rake describes the `-T` flag as